FAQ

 I think my points are wrong — what should I do?+

-Use the Support option in the menu to contact BallDuty.
+Use the Support option in the menu (hamburger icon, top left) to contact BallDuty.
 Include the match name and market in question.

 Yes.
 The app works globally.
 All match times are shown in your local timezone.